 Cast-in-Place vs. Precast Concrete: Parking Structure Maintenance Considerations

-Every garage, no matter how it’s built, is susceptible to deterioration.
+From concrete to steel parking structures, no matter how a garage is built, it is susceptible to deterioration.
 But the type, location and extent of this deterioration can vary greatly, depending on how the garage was constructed.
-It’s important to understand the design differences between precast concrete and cast-in-place garages — as well as how these differences affect the potential for damage — so you can develop a maintenance approach that best serves your structure.
+For concrete garages, it’s important to understand the design differences in the architecture of precast concrete and cast-in-place garages.
+By understanding these differences and how they affect the potential for damage, you can develop a maintenance approach that best serves your structure.

 Cast-in-place vs. precast concrete parking garages

-A precast parking garage is essentially built like a Lego® set.
+The architecture of a precast parking garage is much like that of a LEGO® set.
 Individual components, like beams, walls and columns, are built off-site, typically in a climate-controlled manufacturing facility, and then shipped and assembled on-site.
 Once constructed, the connections are then welded, bolted and sealed.